SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 * planning for climate change
 * raising capacity for climate-change management.
 We consider "climate-change management" to cover climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
 We consider research talking about funds specifically aimed at improving climate change adaptation/responses (e.g. the [Least developed countries fund](https://www.thegef.org/what-we-do/topics/least-developed-countries-fund-ldcf)) to be relevant.

-We do not need to include terms for women, youth, marginalised communities because research about these groups will be included in the results anyway.

 This target consists of 1 phrase.
 The basic structure is *(climate planning/management // action + capacity + climate management) + LDCs/SIDS*

-Terms such as `climat* NEAR/5 plan` should cover e.g. climate local action plan, climate education strategy for youth etc.
+Terms such as `climat* NEAR/5 plan` should cover e.g. climate local action plan, climate education strategy for youth etc. We do not need to include terms for women, youth, marginalised communities because research about these groups should be included in the results anyway.

 ``` Ceylon =
 TS=